Timothy841/SLP_Final/README.md

 Instructions:

 Use two different computers, or two terminals on the same computer.
 First use make to get all the code ready.
 Then, on one computer, type ./server and on the other, type ./client.
 The game will start.
 The client will go first, then the server.
 Type save and then a name for the save file to save the current game.
 Type ls to view all save files.
-Type load to load a save.
+Type load to load a save file.

 Problems:

-Can't load twice in a game.
-It will break the game.
+In certain situations, ending the game won't end the other side

 Final techniques used: